jeffklouda/Operating_Systems_PubSub_Chatroom/README.md

 > 5. You will need to perform testing on your client library.
 >
 >   - How will you test your client library?
 >
+>   We will test our client library using both unit tests to test our individual classes, structures, and functions as well as functional tests to verify that the library operates correctly in an application.
+>
 >   - What will `echo_test` tell you?
 >
+>   `echo_test` will serve as a functional test.
+If it runs correctly, it will tell us that our library is functioning correctly when used by an application.
+>
 >   - How will you use the Google Test framework?
 >
+>   We will use the Google Test framework to write and run unit tests for our classes, structures and functions.
+>
 >   - How will you incorporate testing at every stage of development?
+>
+>   We will incorporate testing at every stage of development by writing and running unit tests for every element of our solution as we complete it and by running our functional tests once our solution is complete.

 Response.